 If you liked cute things and can’t hold off from buying them you’d probably be broke at the end of the day.
 Sanrio cuteness overload… literally.

 Minecraft has been quite a hit in Japan too.
-So much that SE had to create Dragon Quest Creator which is very similar to Minecraft…
+So much that SE had to create Dragon Quest Builders which is very similar to Minecraft…

 Ghibli goods are never far away.

 2000GBP for this Samurai “Kabuto” armour ornament set…

 Nice little lit-up houses.
 In the West I would have found a section dedicated to oriental stuff instead =P